Returns a vector with the five Gabelhouse lengths for a chosen species.

 A logical that indicates whether just the literature source information should be returned (

-this will NOT return any of the Gabelhouse length information.
+TRUE) or not.
+IfTRUEthis will NOT return any of the Gabelhouse length information.- dat

 Details